nemo794/nisarqa/README.md

 ## Test RSLC Data
-Here are paths on Aurora to various test data sets.
+Here are paths on nisar-adt-dev-3 to various test data sets.
 These path will need to be copied into the `qa_input_file` parameter in the runconfig.